lcanal/demspirals/README.md

 ### Settings

 By default demspirals tries to look in its current directory and then in the config/ directory for a setting file named **settings**.
 Settings can be in YAML,TOML or JSON format.
 A sample json formatted file is provided in **config/settings.json**

+## Running
+### Load Options

+Loads are *currently* done in a "load once, load manually" fashion.
+Only available as startup flags.
+Add in a -h to see what the most up to date flag options are:

+	Usage of ./backend:
+	  -doloads
+        Run initial loads for loading teams, players, stats.
+	  -droptables
+        Drop tables.
+Must be set along with doloads to run.`